 - Attendance at the Society’s meetings

-- Free copies of the annual Huguenot Society Journal and the six-monthly newsletter
+- Copies of the annual Huguenot Society Journal and the six-monthly newsletter

 - Reduced rates when buying occasional publications

-- Free use of the Huguenot Library, UCL Libraries and the Institute of Historical Research Library
+- Use of the Huguenot Library, UCL Libraries and the Institute of Historical Research Library

 Becoming a member